nathanboktae/mocha-phantomjs/README.md

 Options:

-  -h, --help             output usage information
-  -V, --version          output the version number
-  -R, --reporter <name>  specify the reporter to use
+  -h, --help               output usage information -V, --version            output the version number -R, --reporter <name>    specify the reporter to use -A, --agent <userAgent>  specify the user agent to use

 Examples: